Skip to main content

 Head covering

 Protection from the hot Australian sun is paramount so a decent hat such as an “Akubra” or army style bush hat is essential.
-In cold weather, a woollen beanie is important to keep you from losing radiated heat from your head.
+In cold weather, a woollen beanie and neck buff is important to keep you from losing radiated heat from your head.

 Helikon-Tex Merino Beanie